-This Agreement (herein so called), made and entered into as of August 5, 2024 by and between the Tarrant County College District, a Texas political subdivision of higher education, (referred to herein as "COLLEGE DISTRICT") and Carroll Independent School District, a Texas independent school district (referred to herein as "SCHOOL DISTRICT") evidences the following:
+This Agreement (herein so called), made and entered into as of June 2, 2025, by and between the Tarrant County College District, a Texas political subdivision of higher education, (referred to herein as "COLLEGE DISTRICT") and Carroll Independent School District, a Texas independent school district (referred to herein as "SCHOOL DISTRICT") evidences the following:

-This Agreement shall be in effect for a period of three (3) years beginning as of August 2, 2024, and ending on June 30, 2025.
+This Agreement shall be in effect for a period of one (1) year beginning as of June 2, 2025, and ending on June 30, 2026.
 Sixty days before the end of the term, SCHOOL DISTRICT may renew this Agreement for a subsequent three-(3) year term upon approval of the COLLEGE DISTRICT (SCHOOL DISTRICT and COLLEGE DISTRICT are sometimes referred to herein as "Party" or collectively as "Parties").